Readers Question: Hello can you please tell me what the disadvantages of using interest rates would be for the economy?

 Interest rates are used to try and achieve low inflation and stable, sustainable economic growth.
 However, interest rates are limited, they can’t always achieve all the governments’ macroeconomic objectives at once.

 Interest Rates and Inflation

 In a recession, interest rates can be cut.
-This reduces cost of borrowing and helps firms and householders avoid being overwhelmed with debt repayments.
-Low interest rates can help the economy to recover and achieve positive growth.
+This reduces the cost of borrowing and helps firms and householders avoid being overwhelmed with debt repayments.
+Low-interest rates can help the economy to recover and achieve positive growth.